-CIMMYT developes and distributes improved maize inbred lines and hybrids to partners worldwide.
-This work improves the food security, incomes and livelihoods of millions of smallholders and their families in the tropics and subtropics of Africa, Asia, and Latin America.
+CIMMYT develops and distributes improved maize inbred lines and hybrids to partners worldwide.
+This work improves the food security, incomes and livelihoods of millions of smallholder farmers and their families in the tropics and subtropics of Africa, Asia, and Latin America.

-The objectives of CIMMYT’s maize breeding and seed systems work is to:
+The objectives of CIMMYT’s maize breeding and seed systems work are to:

 - Accelerate the rate at which the genetic potential for maize yields increases each year and improve the efficiency of maize breeding operations, through integrated application of modern tools and technologies.

 - Deploy CIMMYT-derived improved maize varieties in the tropics through public-private partnerships, while strengthening local maize seed production and delivery systems.

 - Build local capacity — particularly of women and youth — in maize breeding and seed systems through training and knowledge exchange.

 CIMMYT’s maize breeding work aims at developing easy-to-produce, best-bet hybrids, elite maize lines, and improved open-pollinated varieties, as well as science-based recommendations for varietal targeting and improved productivity in target regions.

 In addition to higher grain yield, CIMMYT’s maize breeding teams focus on:

 - Yield stability in stress-prone environments, through tolerance to drought, heat, and poorly fertile soils.